 The Ethel Curry Gallery, newartstudio52, and Agnes Jamieson Gallery are among others that showcase local artwork.

 Come Back in Winter

-Haliburton is a winter paradise known for its snowmobile trails, Nordic trails, dog sledding, as well as ice fishing and outdoor skating opportunities.
+Haliburton is a winter paradise known for its snowmobile trails, Nordic trails, dog sledding, as well as ice fishing, and outdoor skating opportunities.

-One of many people’s favourite winter past times is hitting the trails on a snowmobile.
+One of many people’s favorite winter past times is hitting the trails on a snowmobile.
 Well, the Haliburton Snowmobile Association (or snowmobile club as some would call it) has plenty of groomed trail maps, recommendations, and information to make your ride the best it can be.

 But, not everyone wants to be riding a vehicle for fun.
 There are many who enjoy the traditional ways of traveling through the snow-covered forests.
 In this case, you’ll find an amazing Haliburton Nordic trail system awaiting your skis.
 The Haliburton Highlands Nordic Trail & Ski Club Association has all the trail maps you need.

 There are also Haliburton dog sledding enthusiasts who know the best spots for both mushing and skijoring.
 However, if you’re new to the sport, it’s probably a good idea to start out on a guided tour at the Haliburton Forest and Wild Life Reserve or with Winterdance Dogsled Tours on Eagle Lake.

 Contributor Occhiuzzi is a staff writer at Dockside Publishing and founder of Muskoka Unlimited.